Events

 })

-The correct way to create the handler here is to pass in the component's dataAttributes and schemaAttributes and use that to fetch the cursor inside the handler.
+to the handler and use them to fetch cursors inside the handler.

 import * as ecs from '@8thwall/ecs'